+I was wondering your thoughts on getting viewers of the site to submit their own reviews?
+Would you see any potential problems with this?
+The submissions would be screened of course before being published of course.
 I think having viewers submitting their own reviews would build a sense of community.
 In addition to this, it would help writers improve their writing, as they would be given feedback from others.
 Iím not sure what problems could affect this, however people on the internet can be very mean and critical but if youíre encouraging your viewers to write, I canít see this being a problem.

+As you said, there are so many webzines out there doing exactly what I would be proposing, are there any ways you could suggest that could make such a project stand out more?
 Yeah, itís hard to stand out from the crowd.
 Itís tricky not to do something that has been done before.
 I guess doing plenty of research beforehand would be useful.
 I think itís ideal to have a niche or a gimmick, something that is going to draw people in, something that is unlikely to be seen on another website, but finding what that something is, is hard.

+I will be using online banners to promote the website as well as the usual promotional methods - posters etc. Do you think online advertising would be the way forward with a project like this?
 Yes I think so, as web-based promotion is quick, as people will see your banner or link and they can instantaneously be taken to your site.
 However the problem with the being a music webzine, is that you are just one of thousands of webzines.
 It can be quite a challenge to attract readers to your site, as there are other well-known and established sites.
 However if you enjoy writing, love music and enjoy doing what you do, it is worth carrying on.
 It is especially rewarding when a label or a band personally thank you for a good review or when you get told someone visits your site on a daily basis.